scymz1/sv_internship_summer_2022/day_4_may_26/Readme.md

 ### Morning: presentations of their findings on the different interfaces

 * Reading and experimenting with the code in the plotly repo
 * Focusing on component generation (especially autocomplete functionality, which Alison appears to have dived into)
 * Building a single-page app from scratch (provided an [example](https://github.com/JohnMulligan/voyages_plotly_2022/blob/de319cc9136eeb094c82ed704249d3f321f74a67/example.py))
-	* Deploy as standalone to Heroku

 ### Afternoon: Dr. Domingues presents on the history of the project